coastalwhite/intro-power-analysis/src/aes.md

 decades[^openssl].
 There are still regular updates to these libraries, because from time to time people find new mistakes in the implementation of these algorithms.
 Code is messy, people make mistakes or are ignorant.
-[Side-Channel analysis] is a attack-vector that is often overlooked or ignored since it requires physical access to the device.
+[Side-Channel analysis] is an attack-vector that is often overlooked or ignored since it requires physical access to the device.

 In this section we will have a look at how [AES] works, cracking a naive